-- cause tax problems for your children if they want to sell the home after your death - make your children's problems your problems if their name is on your title during your lifetime and they go through divorce, file bankruptcy or get sued.
+- cause tax problems for your children if they want to sell the home after your death - make your children's problems your problems if their name is on your title during your lifetime and they go through divorce, file bankruptcy, or get sued. - Make the other person ineligible for some government benefits if they don't live in the home.